inmanta/inmanta-core/docs/source/quickstart.rst

 variable (not used in this example).
 On line 19 an attribute is used in an inline template with the
 {{ }} syntax.

-And finally on line 28 we link the implementation to the entity itself.
+And finally on line 24 we link the implementation to the entity itself.

 The composition
 ---------------

-With our new LAMP module we can reduce the amount of required configuration code in the main.cf file by using more *reusable* configuration code.
+With our new LAMP module we can reduce the amount of required configuration code in the ``main.cf`` file by using more *reusable* configuration code.
 Only three lines of site-specific configuration code are required.